-Letter to the World (The Kick) 389 is one of three screenprints in Andy Warhol’s Martha Graham series.
-This print depicts Martha Graham, the mother of modern dance, performing a fluent kick which was a part of her dramatic dance titled “Letter to the World.”
-The photograph is taken in 1940 by American photographer Barbara Morgan and became the most widely published photograph of Martha Graham.
+Letter to the World (The Kick) 389 by Andy Warhol is one of three screenprints in his Martha Graham series.
+This print depicts Martha Graham, the mother of modern dance, performing a fluent kick as part of her dramatic dance entitles “Letter to the World.”
 Warhol employs pink hues to Graham’s dress endorsing her femininity.
-His hand-drawn lines accentuate the unanchored movement of her body and dress and capture the fluidity of movement through a two-dimensional medium.
+The photograph that the print is based on was taken in 1940 by American photographer Barbara Morgan and became the most widely published photograph of Martha Graham.
+His hand-drawn lines accentuate the unanchored movement of her body and dress and capture the fluidity of movement through a two-dimensional medium

-Martha Graham Letter to the World (The Kick) 389 as Part of Andy Warhol’s Larger Body of Work
+Letter to the World (The Kick) 389 by Andy Warhol as Part of His Larger Body of Work